Reyarp85/My_GitHub_Learning/README.md

 - **git status**: Shows the status of changes as untracked, modified, or staged.
 - **git pull**: Fetches and merges changes on the remote server to your working directory.
 - **git push**: Pushes your changes to the remote repository.
+- **git branch**: Description: Lists all branches in the repository.
+The current branch is indicated with an asterisk (*).

 ## Contributing